 The Lisa Family Foundation

-More recently, in 2016, the Lisa Family Foundation established the Lisa Family Innovation Grant for Neurosurgery Resident Research at the Barrow Neurological Institute of St. Joseph’s Hospital in Phoenix, Arizona.
-As part of that grant, the Foundation established the Barrow Innovation Center, which is designed to provide residents at the hospital with the appropriate channels for identifying, developing, and patenting inventions in collaboration with Lisa Foundation Patent Law Clinic.
+In 2016, the annual Lisa Family Foundation established the Lisa Family Innovation Grant for Neurosurgery Resident Research at the Barrow Neurological Institute of St. Joseph’s Hospital in Phoenix, Arizona.
+As part of that grant, the Foundation established the Barrow Innovation Center (BIC), which is designed to provide residents at the hospital with the appropriate channels for identifying, developing, and patenting inventions in collaboration with Lisa Foundation Patent Law Clinic.